 To reduce your financial risk, you may want to look into purchasing vacation rental insurance.

-If you are concerned about ending up with accommodations you may not like, many of the sites listed below offer travel insurance that will cover you for losses you may incur on your vacation rental.
-For example, if you find that the accommodations are not according to the description, if you have to cancel your stay, or if you damage the property, you can get reimbursed for those expenses.
+If you are concerned about ending up with accommodations you may not like, many of the vacation rental sites listed below offer travel insurance that will cover you for losses with your vacation rental.
+For example, if the accommodations are not according to the description, if you have to cancel your stay, or if you damage the property, you can get reimbursed for those expenses.
 The cost of the insurance is based on the total amount you will be paying for the vacation rental.
 It typically ends up being around 10% or so of the total cost of the rental.

 Vacation Rentals in the U.S. and Abroad: